 Kermit Erasmus scored his first goal for Matsatsantsa in the 23rd minute, but Nathan Paulse equalised six minutes later for the Cape club.
 Franklyn Cale put the visitors in the lead in the 50th minute, but SuperSport came back via the boot of Katlego Mashego, who struck in the 68th minute.

 Klate finally won the game for United with a superb strike in the 72nd minute.
+United are now serious contenders for the R10-million first prize.

 Erasmus stung Hans Vonk’s palms with a blistering shot from 22m out, the stocky striker cleverly turning his marker before shooting, but the veteran keeper leapt to his left to deny the 18-year-old his first goal for United.